Rising Italy bond yields to test an ECB set to pull rate hike trigger again

 The Italian rightist alliance's ambitious spending plans will respect European Union budget rules and not blow a hole in Italy's finances, according to Giorgia Meloni, who heads the Brothers of Italy party topping the polls.

-(Reporting by Dhara Ranasinghe, Tommy Wilkes and Yoruk Bahceli, Editing by xxx)
+(Reporting by Dhara Ranasinghe, Tommy Wilkes and Yoruk Bahceli, Editing by Jonathan Oatis)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))